sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It lowers costs for society and increases knowledge.

 The Directive on Open Government demonstrates the value of documents created by public organizations and encourage their reuse.
-Similarly to data and information, source code constitutes a vast, diverse and valuable pool of resources that can benefit the knowledge society.
-Sharing will help maximize the growth potential of the digital economy, as communicated in the Digital Standards Guidance for "Work in the open by default".

 > Working in the open has many benefits, such as: increasing the transparency of services, increasing trust in government, creating an ecosystem that promotes innovation, increasing collaboration within and external to government...